-With the only pediatric, cardiac and neuro intensive care units in the immediate Washington, D.C., area, Children's National Health System is the region's leading provider of critical care medicine for seriously ill and injured infants and children.
+With the only pediatric, cardiac and neuro intensive care units in the immediate Washington, D.C., area, Children's National Hospital is the region's leading provider of critical care medicine for seriously ill and injured infants and children.

 Our Pediatric Intensive Care Unit (PICU) and Cardiac Intensive Care Unit (Cardiac ICU) earned the prestigious Beacon Award granted by the American Association of Critical-Care Nurses (AACN), and Children's National received designation as a magnet facility by the American Nurses Credentialing Center (ANCC).
 These distinguished honors mean that Children's National upholds the highest standards in patient care.

 Our Trauma and Burn Center is designated as Maryland’s out-of-state regional pediatric burn center by the Maryland Institute for Emergency Medical Services Systems (MIEMSS).
 This recognizes Children’s National as best equipped to share the volume of Maryland burn patients with Maryland’s in-state pediatric trauma center.

 Critical Care Medicine for Children

 In-house critical care physicians and a dedicated team of specially trained critical care nurses, respiratory therapists, case managers, and support staff treat and monitor patients 24 hours a day, every day of the year.

 Our program includes advanced forms of life-support technologies for respiratory, neurological, and cardiac conditions, including Extracorporeal Membrane Oxygenation (ECMO) therapy.
 Conditions commonly treated by our teams include: